Certainty of Survival

 • standard error SE = 0.12

-The above parameters define an S-N curve in terms of the stress range, not the stress amplitude.
+These parameters define the S‑N curve in terms of the stress range (not the stress amplitude).
 The stress range Sr is a function of the number of cycles to failure N:

 $${\displaystyle S_r = SRI \cdot N^{b_1}}$$

-In our case the stress range is 2 ⋅ 300 MPa = 600 MPa.
-The predicted number of cycles to failure for the component, based on a certainty of survival of 50% S-N curve, will be:
+The stress range in this case is 2 ⋅ 300 MPa = 600 MPa.
+The predicted number of cycles to failure at 50 % survival is therefore:

 $${\displaystyle 600 = 1300 \cdot N_{50}^{-0.0612}}$$

-The S-N curve is then adjusted by reducing the number of cycles, resulting in a predicted number of cycles at 97.7% certainty of survival.
+The S‑N curve is adjusted by reducing the number of cycles: